 Her racing experience is vast though is currently concentrated in mid-distance mountain racing.
 Over the last five years of trail running she has spent most of her time tackling mountainous events from VK up to 25K.

-aimee
+coach aimee